-Are you Glorifying God by staying pure in your committed relationships?
+A Bible Study on Glorifying God in your purity by staying pure in committed relationships.
+We are to be in the world but not of the world.
+So with that said, are you Glorifying God by staying pure with your thoughts and actions?
 If we tend to Honor God this is what we’re called to do as born again followers of Jesus Christ.

 The frog in the kettle describes that if a frog jumps into a boiling kettle, its impulse would be to jump out, but if it started in lukewarm water and the temperature was gradually raised one degree at a time, it would not notice and would remain comfortable until it’s too late.